uclahs-cds/pipeline-call-sSNV/README.md

 #### 2. Intervals provided
   ##### a.
 Split
-  Split the set of provided intervals into x intervals for parallelization, where x is defined by the input scatter count.
+  Split the set of provided intervals into x intervals for parallelization, where x is defined by the input `params.scatter_count`.
   ##### b.
 Call
   Call somatic variants for the provided intervals with `Mutect2`.
   ##### c.
 Merge